-1. All levels of protection: Must isolate for at least 5 days from symptom onset or positive test if asymptomatic.
-May be considered for clearance after 5 days if individual is fever-free for 24 hours (without the use of fever-reducing medication) and symptoms are improving.
+1. All levels of protection: Must isolate for at least 5 days from symptom onset or positive test.
+May be considered for clearance after 5 days if individual is symptom free for 24 hours or symptoms are improving.
 Upon clearance, individual must wear a tight-fitting mask, like K95, for additional 5 days.

-If wearing a tight-fitting mask cannot be tolerated by a support recipient, a minimum of 10 days of isolation is required.
+If wearing a tight-fitting mask cannot be tolerated by a employee or support recipient, a minimum of 10 days of isolation is required.

-An employee or support recipient who was severely ill with COVID-19 or are immunocompromised may be required to isolate for at least 10 days under the direction of the Hope Healthline.
+An employee or support recipient who was severely ill with COVID-19 or is immunocompromised may be required to isolate for at least 10 days under the direction of the Hope Healthline.

-All employees must receive clearance from the Hope Healthline before returning to work from a quarantine or isolation status.
+All employees must receive clearance from the Hope Healthline before returning to work from an isolation status.